COVID-19 Updates & Vaccine Information

 VII.
 Exercising your rights:

 If you are concerned that your privacy rights may have been violated, you may file a complaint with us.
 You also have the right to complain directly to the Secretary of the U.S. Department of Health and Human Services.
-If you have any questions about the complaint process, including the address of the Secretary of Health and Human Services, please write to our Privacy Officer at the address mentioned above or contact our Member Services Department (phone numbers are on the cover of this booklet).
+If you have any questions about the complaint process, including the address of the Secretary of Health and Human Services, please write to our Privacy Officer at the address mentioned above or contact our Member Services Department.

 Vantage will not take any action against you for filing a complaint.